byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 There are many targeted uses for these metabolites.
 LAB are applied in food production and preservation, companies package them and sell them at a high cost.
 The majority of products on the market are powdered or freeze-dried, this process causes damage to the microbes, resulting in 90 to 95% die off.
 This means, even though colony counts are high, only 5 to 10% of the microbes are actually alive.

 #### *Few create a product that can truly rival real, live home ferments.*

+**Teaming with antioxidants, Pro-Biotic Eco-enzyme is a powerful multi-functional tool.**

 Fermentation naturally produces Lactic Acid Bacteria (LAB), one of the most well studied bacterial groups known from ancient times.
 These valuable micro-organisms are used in numerous areas, especially food industry and medicine.
 LAB produce a wide range of compounds for food upgrading.
 Moreover, LAB can find special applications like generation of bio-energy not affecting the surrounding environment.